qutech/qupulse/doc/source/concepts/concepts.rst

 Concepts
 ========

-This section will explain the fundamental design concepts of qupulse.
+This section explains the fundamental design concepts of qupulse.
-Currently, all these are unfortunately somewhat outdated.
-They will be fixed very soon.
-In the meantime, please refer to the examples.

 .. toctree::
     pulsetemplates
     serialization
-    ..branching
-    sequencing
+    instantiating